Arabic: Modern Arabic film, literature, and media

-Nathaniel Greenberg is Assistant Professor of Arabic at George Mason University and book review editor for the Journal of Arabic Literature.
-His work includes the ACLA award-winning The Aesthetic of Revolution in the Film and Literature of Naguib Mahfouz (1952-1967) and Islamists of the Maghreb: a Modern History of North African Political Islam, with Jeffry R. Halverson.
-He is presently completing a third book concerning media communications strategy, public discourse and the arts in post-revolutionary North Africa.
-Portions of the work have appeared in Jadaliyya, the Middle East Journal of Culture and Communication, Telos press, and The Los Angeles Review of Books, Jadaliyya, and The Seattle Times.
+Nathaniel Greenberg is an Assistant Professor of Arabic at George Mason University and book review editor for the Journal of Arabic Literature.
+His work includes the ACLA award-winning The Aesthetic of Revolution in the Film and Literature of Naguib Mahfouz (1952-1967) (Lexington 2014) and Islamists of the Maghreb (Routledge 2018) with Jeffry R. Halverson.
+His essays and journalism have appeared in the Middle East Journal of Culture and Communication, The Comparatist, A Contracorriente, The Los Angeles Review of Books, Jadaliyya, and The Seattle Times.
 At MASON, Prof. Greenberg teaches modern Arabic literature, film, translation and open-source media analysis.
 In 2015, he created the University's first BA concentration in Arabic.

 Islamists of the Maghreb, with Jefrry R. Halverson.
 London, U.K.: Routledge.
 2018.